This post may contain affiliate links. Please read my disclosure for more info.

 You can ignore this section if you have a Fire TV or other Alexa-connected TV.
 Those devices already have the necessary voice commands.
 Be sure to check the Alexa app under More -> Settings -> ‘TV & Video’ to see if your TV has an Alexa integration.

 For everyone else, your best bet is an Alexa-compatible smart hub with an IR blaster.
 There are a few on the market, but I suggest the Logitech Harmony Hub for its ease of use and wide range of integrations.
+Even though the Harmony Hub was discontinued in 2021, it’s still being supported by Logitech and still the best on the market.

 Now here’s what you’ll need to do: